ibm-cloud-docs/openshift/openshift_integrations.md

 1. In the project that you want to deploy the Cloud Pak to, make sure that you [set up the image pull secret to access images that are stored in {{site.data.keyword.registrylong_notm}}](/docs/openshift?topic=openshift-openshift-images#openshift_iccr).
 2. Import the Cloud Pak from Passport Advantage to your registry.
 Methods vary depending on the Cloud Pak.
    * For public cloud environments, you can use the [`ibmcloud cr ppa-archive-load` CLI tool](/docs/services/Registry topic=registry-ts_index#ts_ppa_import).
-   * If you have ICP Common Services installed in your cluster, then you can use the [`cloudctl catalog load-archive` CLI tool (https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/app_center/add_package_offline.html).
+   * If you have ICP Common Services installed in your cluster, then you can use the [`cloudctl catalog load-archive` CLI tool](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/app_center/add_package_offline.html).
-   * Some Cloud Paks such as {{site.data.keyword.icp4dfull_notm}} push the image to the registry for you as part of their installation process.
+   * Some Cloud Paks, such as {{site.data.keyword.icp4dfull_notm}}, push the image to the registry for you as part of their installation process.
 3. Follow the instructions that are particular to each Cloud Pak installation, such as configuring the Helm chart values to work within OpenShift security context constraints.

 ### {{site.data.keyword.cloud_notm}} service binding